You’re about to find out how Squarespace compares to Shopify in a battle between two excellent ecommerce platforms.

 Every template is modern and sleek, conveying a clear message with easily identifiable key action buttons.
 They’re all mobile responsive, too, so they look great on any sized screen.

-Shopify vs Squarespace – Template Designs: The Verdict
+Shopify vs Squarespace – Template Design and Customizability: The Verdict

 Building websites on Squarespace is the closest you’ll get to professional quality, making it the clear winner.
 It lets your products shine, offering sleek and modern themes covering a range of industries.
 Shopify has 10 free and over 50 paid templates, but they aren’t as attractive.